Tigers in India: Sustainable Livelihood Development

 Maharashtra Forest Department has effectively managed to reduce the tiger-human conflict with the help of NGOs and grassroots organisations in providing the alternate source of energy and livelihood thereby reducing the dependence of local people on the forest resources and ensuring maintenance of forest cover for the long term survival of 200 odd tigers in their territory.
 Both conservation and development can happen in a mutually complementary manner.
 India needs to prosper both economically and environmentally.
 Implementation of community-based ecotourism model provides livelihood opportunities to the locals around the Tiger Reserves.

 Raising Awareness

-Civil society organisations and NGOs often join hands with local population to motivate them to support the conservation efforts.
+Civil society organisations and NGOs often work with local population to motivate them to support the conservation efforts.
 Local youth often support the forest staff in patrolling and wildlife monitoring.

 World Wide Fund for Nature (WWF), Wildlife Protection Society of India (WPSI) and Wildlife Conservation Society (WCS) are some of the organizations working actively in the Indian tiger conservation forefront.

-Trivia

-Machhali, a famous Bengal tigress from the Ranthambore National Park, is the most widely photographed tiger in the world.